gustawdaniel/gustawdaniel/src/content/blog/en/2023-03-02-how-to-install-mongodb-6-on-fedora-37.md

 author: Daniel Gustaw
 canonicalName: how-to-install-mongodb-6-on-fedora-37
 coverImage: http://localhost:8484/acfa5bf6-4988-403e-8cc9-cbcca1a77015.avif
-updateDate: 2023-03-02 05:57:46+00:00
 description: Mongodb 6 installation on Fedora Linux 37.
 Article shows lacking fragment of official docs and two steps after installation that are presented in extremely simple way in comparison to other sources.
 excerpt: Mongodb 6 installation on Fedora Linux 37.
 Article shows lacking fragment of official docs and two steps after installation that are presented in extremely simple way in comparison to other sources.
 publishDate: 2023-03-02 05:53:26+00:00
 slug: en/how-to-install-mongodb-6-on-fedora-37
 tags: